-As a busy mum of two, Julie spends a lot of time running around after them, so the added protection of Crizal UV Forte helps prolong the life of her lenses by providing scratch, smudge, dust and water resistance as well as protecting her eyes with clinically proven sun protection.
+As a busy mum, Julie spends a lot of time running around after them, so the added protection of Crizal UV Forte helps prolong the life of her lenses by providing scratch, smudge, dust and water resistance as well as protecting her eyes with clinically proven sun protection.

 As well as the UV Sun protection given by Crizal UV Forte, you can have the freedom off doing all those things you love outside by having photochromic lenses.

 Transitions adaptive lenses darken in the sun so Bill has no excuses when he plays a bad shot.

 Safety glasses are a key part of Sam's life as an engineer going on to busy job sites.
 The polycarbonate lenses in his prescription safety glasses meet AS/NZS 1337.6:2007.
 To make his safety glasses more affordable in the long run, Sam has opted for safety glasses where the prescription is inserted behind the plastic.
 This means when the certificate to meet the standard expires after 12 months, Sam does not need to buy a complete new set of safety glasses, just replace the inexpensive outer.

 132 Bank Street

 P. (09) 438 2567

 Sat: 9.15am - 12.30pm